Bengali, Classic, Film, Pakistan, Review, Urdu

 Jago Hua Savera

 Jago Hua Savera (1959), produced by Nauman Taseer with screenplay and direction by Aaejay (AJ) Kardar, is undoubtedly one of the finest films ever to come out of Pakistan.
-The neo-realist film bears strong influences of other prominent films associated with the genre, in particular, Luchino Visconti’s La Terra Trema (1948), and looks at the life of an impoverished fishing community residing in Saitnol village off the river Meghna in East Pakistan.
+The neo-realist film bears strong influences of other prominent films associated with the genre such as Luchino Visconti’s La Terra Trema (1948), and looks at the life of an impoverished fishing community residing in Saitnol village off the river Meghna in East Pakistan.
 The film, having its story, dialogue and lyrics written by the great Faiz Ahmed Faiz, depicts as touching and poignant a slice of life as any seen on the silver screen.

 The opening lyrical sequence of boats out at sea sets the tone for the film to follow.
-The main characters, Mian and Kasim, both fishermen, are introduced fishing to us at night in an elderly man’s boat they have rented.
+The main characters, Mian (Zurain) and Kasim (Anees), both fishermen, are introduced fishing to us at night in an elderly man’s boat they have rented.
 Following them at the fish market, where they clearly get much less money than their catch deserves, we are then introduced to their wretched lives as they struggle to live with some sort of dignity, caught as they are, in the vicious strangle-hold of the local loan shark.
-Mian (Zurain) is trying to save money in order to have his own boat one day but the burden of a growing family, including the birth of a new addition to the family, is telling on him.
-He gets Kasim (Anees) to bring his sister-in-law, Mala (Tripti Mitra), to help take care of his wife (Shamsun Nihar).
+Mian is trying to save money in order to have his own boat one day but the burden of a growing family, including the birth of a new addition to the family, is telling on him.
+He gets Kasim to bring his sister-in-law, Mala (Tripti Mitra), to help take care of his wife (Shamsun Nihar).
 Mala soon finds herself caught between Kasim, who loves her, and the exploitative money-lender, Lal Mian (Kazi Khaliq).
-A parallel story runs through the film, that of another fisherman, Ganju (Latif), who manages to save enough to buy a boat only to die before he can use it…
+A parallel story runs through the film, that of another fisherman, Ganju (Latif), who manages to save enough to buy a boat only to tragically die before he can use it…

 True, there are some glitches.
 There are times the Urdu dialogues looks forced especially against the naturalness of the few Bengali ones; the amateur performances do produce the odd awkward moments while the narrative flow is also choppy, flat and inconsistent in places.
-But to its credit, none of this really takes away from the powerful impact the film has.
+But to its credit, none of this really takes away from the hugely powerful impact the film has.
 As a neo-realist film, it is quite up there and looking at the time it was made in, it is truly a remarkable achievement.

 Urdu, Bengali, Drama, Black & White